All Episodes

 So selected discrimination we have?

-It's just it's because America has been so unjust and immoral to certain of its citizens since it was founded.
+It's just because America has been so unjust and immoral to certain of its citizens since it was founded.

 You all know that the Republicans are waging a war on women.

-And we had slavery in the past, and so those those two groups are permitted to pretty much do and say whatever they want to do.
+And so those two groups are permitted to pretty much do and say whatever they want to do.

-I just had a story last uh yesterday and get a chance to it, but now you heard about the glass ceiling for women.
+But now you heard about the glass ceiling for women.

-It's being called the glass cliff that the women are now being thrown over, and it's all it's because America is just so unjust and immoral.
+It's being called the glass cliff that the women are now being thrown over.

 Now, what about people who speak out against Jews?

-Do they have to lose their property too?
+Do they have to lose their property, too?

-Uh we are full of people in the world.
+We are full of people in the world.

-Well, that depends on that depends on where that happens.
+Well, that depends on where that happens.

 Oh, okay.

-Well, I mean, John Kerry, John Kerry just basically said that the Jews of Israel are a bunch of slaveholders, and and nothing happened to him.
+Well, I mean, John Kerry, John Kerry just basically said that the Jews of Israel are a bunch of slaveholders, and nothing happened to him.

-Un what can I say?
+What can I say?

-The Democratic Party.
+The Democratic Party?

-The Democrat Party has made his well, no, that's it has all of this stuff has a political base to it.
+Well, no, that's it has all of this stuff has a political base to it.

 All of this would not exist if there were not political power attached to it.